 This month's ASA warning reminds bloggers that they are breaking these specific rules from the CAP's code:

+journalism.
 The ASA warning seems to realise this, so says it will also go after the providers of the products, as will Trading Standards.
 What if a freelance blogger forgets to disclose they received a few quid to write something nice?
-Could the company who paid
+Could the

 For example.
 Claire Perry said internet firms are currently not doing enough to tackle bullying online and called for more prosecutions of people who make online threats, that she described as misogynistic.

 She said bullying would be "driven down" if users could choose to block communication from anonymous users.
 Perry, who received online threats over the summer, said there should be an online verification process, so people can see if

 they are dealing with other users who have supplied their real names or chosen to remain anonymous.
 She said:

 Having been on the receiving end of a storm of Twitter abuse, I don't think the companies do enough.
 Part of the problem is anonymity of usage.